Mrayan116/Beginner-stuff/README.md

 # Beginner-stuff
-Small Idea I have or will have in the future.
+Small Ideas I have or will have in the future.